 The Company's operations are subject to federal, state and local environmental laws and regulations governing hazardous wastes, air and water quality, land use, solid waste disposal and the protection of wildlife.
-Significant costs are incurred to operate its facilities in compliance with these laws and regulations and these costs generally have been recovered in customer rates.
+The Company incurs significant costs to operate its facilities in compliance with these laws and regulations and these costs generally have been recovered in customer rates.